 (Page!
 Get it!?…OK, moving on…)

 How Virtual Mailboxes Work

-You can also have your mail forwarded, of course, and packages can be sent along wherever you happen to be, too.
+You can also have your postal mail forwarded to a mailing address or a home address, of course, and packages delivered can be sent along wherever you happen to be, too.
 I find that the more we become digital, the less I need to physically forward my mail.
 But this is a handy option.